• Skip to main content

 Yes, rain will ruin a generator, even when it’s not running.
 Rust, insects, and dirt can all significantly shorten the life of your generator.

-Another thing that will ruin your backup power source is lack of proper generator maintenance.
+Another thing that will ruin your backup power source is the lack of proper generator maintenance.

 *Warning: Never run a gasoline, diesel, propane, natural gas, or any other fuel-powered generator in a house, attached garage, or close to any other living area because all fuel-powered generators produce deadly carbon monoxide gas when running, including propane generators.
 Please check out our other Generator Safety Tips.